-Hosting Your Elected Officials

-A TOOLKIT FOR CHARTER SCHOOLS
+Hosting Your Elected Officials A TOOLKIT FOR CHARTER SCHOOLS

-Why You Should Host Elected Officials on Your Campus

-(AND HOW THE TEXAS CHARTER SCHOOLS ASSOCIATION CAN HELP)

-Building long-term relationships with your elected officials is crucial for both your school and the entire Texas charter school community.
+Why You Should Host Elected Officials on Your Campus (AND HOW THE TEXAS PUBLIC CHARTER SCHOOLS ASSOCIATION CAN HELP) Building long-term relationships with your elected officials is crucial for both your school and the entire Texas charter school community.
 Elected Officials have the ability to influence how public charter schools are funded, how they operate, and how they are regulated.
 They also have the ability to stand up to anti-charter proposals that would stop new schools from opening or impose mountains of red tape and regulations.
 A school visit can leave a lasting impression on an elected official that improves their understanding of your school and public charter schools in general.
-TCSA knows lawmakers that were previously considered anti-charter but because of a school visit that made an impression have decided to support and stand up for public charter schools in their district.
+TPCSA knows lawmakers that were previously considered anti-charter but because of a school visit that made an impression have decided to support and stand up for public charter schools in their district.
 Hosting an elected official can take as little as an hour of your day, and planning a visit doesn't need to be intimidating.
 This toolkit will help guide you through the process.
 While the information that follows is geared toward inviting your state representatives and state senators to your school, the same tips and practices can be used when inviting Members of Congress, the Governor, Mayors, City Members, and other leaders across Texas.

-As you invite and host your elected officals, keep in mind that we are here to help.
+As you invite and host your elected officials, keep in mind that we are here to help.
 Contact us any time in the process at advocacy@txcharterschools.org or (512) 584-8272 and ask to speak to a member of our advocacy team who specializes in your region.
 Thank you for taking the initiative to host an elected official at your school.
 Together, we can make Texas an even better state for public charter schools while continuing to serve the students who need us most.

-School Visit Checklist

-THIS CHECKLIST ADDRESSES THE KEY ELEMENTS OF A SUCCESSFUL CAMPUS VISIT.
+School Visit Checklist THIS CHECKLIST ADDRESSES THE KEY ELEMENTS OF A SUCCESSFUL CAMPUS VISIT.

-STEP 1: Invite the Elected Official and Schedule the Visit

-- Invite your elected official - Schedule the visit

-STEP 2: Plan the Visit

-- Create an agenda and timeline for the visit

-- Select and prepare voices to tell your school's story

-- Gather materials

-- · Plan for the media

-- Prep the elected official

-STEP 3: Host the Elected Official

-- Welcome your guest to your campus

-- Conduct tour and discussion

-- Take photos

 STEP 4: Follow Up

-- · Promote the visit on social media
+- Promote the visit on social media

 - Send press release

 - Thank the elected official

 - Continue to cultivate your relationship with the elected official and their staff

 KEEP US POSTED!